The Inertial Spin Model of flocking with position-dependent forces: Abstract

 \section{Abstract}

-We consider the \acf{ISM} of flocking and swarming.
+We propose an extension to the \acf{ISM} of flocking and swarming.
 The model has been introduced to explain certain dynamic features of swarming (second sound, a lower than expected dynamic critical exponent) while preserving the mechanism for onset of order provided by the Vicsek model.
 The \ac{ISM} has only been formulated with an imitation (``ferromagnetic'') interaction between velocities.
-Here we show how to add position-dependent forces in the model, which allows to consider effects such as cohesion, excluded volume, confinement and perturbation with external position-dependent field.
-We study numerically a one-particle case.
+Here we show how to add position-dependent forces in the model, which allows to consider effects such as cohesion, excluded volume, confinement and perturbation with external position-dependent field, and thus study this model without periodic boundary conditions.
+We study numerically a single particle with an harmonic confining field and compare it to a Brownian harmonic oscillator and to a harmonically confined active Browinian particle, finding qualitatively different behavior in the three cases.

 \acrodef{ISM}{inertial spin model}